xieyuheng/fidb-zero/docs/manual/02-metadata-properties.md

 ## @updatedAt

-To make the data more convenient to use, we use `@updatedAt` as the timestamp of modification.
+We use `@updatedAt` as the timestamp of modification.

 When reading data, if there is no `@updatedAt` property, `@createdAt` will be used as it's `@updatedAt`.